ToolJet/ToolJet/docs/docs/setup/env-vars.md

 #### Password Retry Limit (Optional)
-The maximum password login retry limit for a user is by default 5, account will be locked after 5 unsuccessful password tries.
-Use these variables to control this behavior.
+The maximum retry limit of login password for a user is by default set to 5, account will be locked after 5 unsuccessful login attempts.
+Use the variables mentioned below to control this behavior:

 | variable                              | description                                                   |
 | ------------------------------------- | -----------------------------------------------------------   |